This is the best Albania itinerary. We list how you can spend 7 days in Albania. Where to go, what to see, and how long

 Highlights Of Tirana For Your Albania Itinerary

-For a full list of what to do and see in Tirana, see here, or else these are my must-see sights.
+For a complete list of what to do and see in Tirana, see here, or else these are my must-see sights we suggest you add to your itinerary in Albania.

 The central plaza in the center of Tirana covers an area of 40.000 sq and assembles many major sights of the city.
-The National Opera, the Palace of Culture, the National Historical Museum, the famous Clock Tower, and the City Hall are just to name a few.
-Try and join a free walking tour to learn about Albanian history right from the source!
+The National Opera, the Palace of Culture, the National Historical Museum, the famous Clock Tower, and the City Hall are to name a few.
+Join a free walking tour to learn about Albanian history from the source!

 If you ever wanted to visit a real bunker – in Tirana, you have the chance to do so.
 The Bunk’Art museum is a highlight when visiting the city.
 Converted from a Cold War bunker, it spreads over 3000 sq meters underground.
 It lets you discover dark tunnels, private chambers as well as exhibitions of contemporary art.

 Et’hem Bey Mosque

-A stunning landmark of the city, the little Et’hem Bey Mosque depicts waterfalls, trees, and other motifs not usually shown in Islamic art.
+A stunning city landmark, the little Et’hem Bey Mosque depicts waterfalls, trees, and other motifs not usually shown in Islamic art.

 Where To Stay In Tirana

-Situated in an old 1930-era villa, Padam Hotel is one of Tirana’s most stylish boutique hotels, with one of the Balkan’s best restaurants on site.
-For a social and cheap stay, opt for Trip’n Hostel near Skanderberg Square.
+Situated in an old 1930s-era villa, Padam Hotel is one of Tirana’s most stylish boutique hotels, with one of the Balkan’s best restaurants on site.
+For a social and cheap stay, opt for Trip’n Hostel near Skanderbeg Square.

 Where To Eat In Tirana

-For some of the luxurious Albanian cuisine sourced directly from small farmers, head over to Mullixhiu.
+For some of the luxurious Albanian cuisine sourced directly from small farmers, head to Mullixhiu.
+Enjoy panoramic views of the town from a rotating restaurant at The Sky Bar, and make sure to try Rakija, Albania’s national drink!
 If you are after a cheap, traditional meal, go to Oda – Traditional Albanian Cuisine and try their stuffed peppers!
-Enjoy panoramic views of the town from a rotating restaurant at The Sky Bar, and make sure to try Rakija, Albania’s national drink!

 How To Get Out Of Tirana

-The most convenient way to get out of town is by rental car.
-Tirana has no central bus station yet, but rather three terminals distributed through the city.
+After your week in Albania, the most convenient way to get out of town is by rental car.
+Tirana has no central bus station yet, but three terminals are distributed throughout the city.

 Day Trip To Historical Shkodër